OBJECT-CENTRIC PROCESS MANAGEMENT

 (2) The development of modeling constructs in object-centric process notations that can be effectively and efficiently discovered and analyzed.

-The main objective of this workshop is to bring together researchers from the fields of BPM and PM to work on object-centric process to share their ideas and current research and to reflect on challenges and future directions of the field.
+The primary objective of this workshop is to bring together researchers from the fields of Business Process Management and Process Mining, as well as practitioners who employ the object-centric paradigm, to share their ideas and current research, and to reflect on the challenges and future directions of the field.

 Topics of interest include, but are not limited to: